jeffwebb-to/awesome-covid-tech-response/README.md

 Information about the application process can be found here: https://www.canada.ca/en/revenue-agency/services/benefits/apply-for-cerb-with-cra.html

-# JOB SEARCH & TALENT SEARCH
+# JOB & TALENT SEARCH

 There are many resources for finding work during these times.
 Dispite many companies closing down, we have seen a massive surge in scale and business for organizations who operate in the online work enablement, health tech, home consumer entertainmnet, and many other online spaces.